Explore Kilburn

 Frequently asked questions

-The Irish community (Kilburn High Road is historically one of London's most Irish streets), the Tricycle Theatre (now Kiln Theatre), the Gaumont State Cinema (a magnificent Art Deco cinema), and a North West London neighbourhood of vibrant multicultural character Roam surfaces the hidden gems that make Kilburn worth exploring.
+Kilburn is a place in North West London known for the Irish community (Kilburn High Road is historically one of London's most Irish streets), the Tricycle Theatre (now Kiln Theatre), the Gaumont State Cinema (a magnificent Art Deco cinema), and a North West London neighbourhood of vibrant multicultural character.
+Kilburn was the first settlement outside London on the Edgware Road.
+The population is around 35,000.

-Yes — Roam is live in Kilburn and across Greater London.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Kilburn and across North West London.
+It is available on iOS and Android.